 - If you can hold your hand above the coals for about 5 seconds, the heat level is “low” (about 300°).

-- Direct Heat: Cooking directly over the flames.
+A: Cooking directly over the flames is called “direct heat.”
 The exterior of foods will char quickly, so think small.
 Petite or thin pieces of meat or vegetables that cook quickly over high temperatures.
 Direct heat is also great for steaks, chicken breasts, veggies and fish fillets.

 To prepare for direct heat, spread preheated coals in an even layer.
 Or, for better control, arrange the coals to create a hot zone, a medium zone and a cool zone.
 Accomplish this by raking coals into a double layer in one third of the grill, a single layer in another third, and by keeping them out of the final third entirely.
 Use the hot zone for searing, the medium for cooking, and the cool zone for resting food once it’s done cooking.

 A: Cooking slightly away from the flames, where temperatures are lower, is called “indirect heat.”
 Here, you should think big!
 Indirect heat imparts delicious flavor, sometimes over hours of cooking time.
 Think large pieces of meat, such as ribs, brisket or whole birds.

 To prepare for indirect heat, bank half of the hot coals on one side of the grill and the other half on the other side.
 Place a foil drip pan in the center of the grill.
 Replace the cooking grate and place the meat over the drip pan.
 Cover and grill according to recipe directions.

 A: Use a stiff wire brush after cooking—the residual heat will help remove food residue.